amarpal/nextcloud-installer/README.md

 # nextcloud-installer
-A bash script used to install Nextcloud on Ubuntu.
+A bash script used to install Nextcloud on Debian 10 / Ubuntu 18.04.